Submission of Prior Approval Requests

 Unobligated Funds/Carryover

-Unobligated funds are appropriated funds that are unspent and/or uncommitted by the end of a budget period.
+Unobligated funds are funds that are unspent and/or uncommitted by the end of a budget period.
 Unobligated funds remaining at the end of a budget period may be used as carryover or offset by the federal government.
-Carryover is the process by which unobligated (unspent) funds remaining at the end of a budget period may be carried forward to a subsequent budget period to cover allowable costs in that budget period.
-An offset is the use of the unobligated funds to partially or fully fund a future budget period.
+Carryover is the process by which unobligated (unspent) funds remaining at the end of a budget period may be carried forward to a subsequent budget period to cover allowable costs and previously approved grant activities in that budget period.
+An offset is the use of the unobligated funds to partially or fully fund a future budget period for previously approved activities.

 Prior Approval Requirements

-Most grants have automatic carryover authority, meaning grantees do not have to request approval from NIH in order to carry over funds from one budget period to the next.
-Grantees that do not have automatic carryover authority are required to provide a written prior approval request to gain access to those funds.
-The following mechanisms typically do not have automatic carryover and require NIH prior approval:
+Most NIH grants have automatic carryover authority, meaning recipients do not have to request approval from NIH to carry over funds from one budget period to the next.
+Recipients that do not have automatic carryover authority are required to provide a written prior approval request to gain access to those funds.
+The following mechanisms typically do not have automatic carryover, and require NIH prior approval:

 Before Submitting a Carryover Request

-Prior to submitting a carryover request, the grantee is encouraged to discuss it with his or her PO and GMS.
-In addition, the grantee must ensure that the Federal Financial Report for the last (and all prior) budget period(s) have been submitted AND accepted by the NIH Office of Financial Management.
+Prior to submitting a carryover request, the recipient is encouraged to discuss it with their PO and GMS.
+In addition, the recipient must ensure that the Federal Financial Reports for the last (and all prior) budget period(s) have been submitted.

 Process for Submitting a Carryover Request

-All carryover requests must be made in writing (via email) to NCATSPriorApprovalRequest@mail.nih.gov with a copy to the GMS and PO assigned to the grant and signed by the AOR from the grantee institution.
+All carryover requests must be submitted via the eRA Commons Prior Approval Module or via email with a copy to the GMS and PO assigned to the grant and signed by the AOR from the recipient organization.
 Requests must be submitted 30 days prior to the proposed use of the funds and must include the following information:

-• Identification of the requested Facilities and Administrative (F&A) costs, including F&A rate, for the prime grantee and any subcontracts
+- Identification of the requested Facilities and Administrative (F&A) costs, including F&A rate, for the prime recipient and any subcontracts.
+(Note: Carryover funds are approved at the originally approved F&A rate in which the funds were awarded.)

-When preparing a justification for a carryover request, grantees should answer the following questions:
+When preparing a justification for a carryover request, recipients should answer the following questions:

-• What additional work will be performed during the current grant year that is not possible with the budget currently allotted to this year?
-Thought must be given to how the work will be accelerated; for example, will more staff be hired, effort increased or more assays run?
+- What previously approved grant activities will be performed during the current grant year that is not possible with the budget currently allotted to this year?
+Recipient should take into consideration how the work will be accelerated; for example, will more staff be hired, effort increased or more assays run?

-NOTE: Carryover requests for scholar and trainee slots will only be considered in rare circumstances; carryover requests for scholar/trainee-related expenses and travel could be considered.
+NOTE: Carryover requests for scholar and trainee slots will only be considered in rare circumstances; carryover requests for scholar/trainee-related expenses and travel may be considered if the individual maintains an active appointment.

 If the request is approved, a revised Notice of Award will reflect the additional authorized funds for the current budget period.
 If carryover is denied, you will receive correspondence from the GMS.